 Side effects of intravesical chemotherapy

-- The main treatments for non-muscle-invasive bladder cancer include surgery, intravesical chemotherapy and BCG (immunotherapy).
-These treatments may be used alone or combined.
+- The main treatments for non-muscle-invasive bladder cancer include surgery, BCG (immunotherapy) and intravesical chemotherapy.
+You may have surgery alone or a combination of these treatments.

 - In a TURBT, a slender tube is passed through the urethra and into the bladder, and the doctor uses a wire loop to remove the cancer.